 d) If blood pressure is found to be low at times by day it might be the case to try and boost it by adding more salt to food, or more rarely by taking a mild sub-type of steroid tablet called fludrocortisone.

-e) If blood pressure drops >20% at night, take a V8 vegetable health drink in the late evenings (salt & fluid load; tastes like tomato juice - better with Worcester Sauce?) and sleeping flat or if anything head slightly down (gravity assisted brain perfusion).
+e) If blood pressure drops >20% at night, take either a V8 vegetable health drink or cup of hot Bovril in the late evenings (salt & fluid load), and sleep flat or if anything head slightly down (gravity assisted brain perfusion).
 For severe drops at a particular early hour, an idea might be to try setting a second alarm clock to disturb from deep sleep slightly.

 For those particularly interested, I suggest further reading on the topic of Flammer syndrome.

 Is there anything else which can be done?
 Well, yes - neuroprotection.
 There is an increasing body of evidence supporting the potential beneficial effect of CoQ10 in protecting neuroretinal cells from oxidative damage.
 Consider self-purchase add-on therapy with COQUN eye drops.